Do I need a referral to receive services at your clinic?

 Services are provided by students under the direct supervision of certified and licensed clinical supervisors.

-Additionally, all education programs are accredited by the National Council for Accreditation of Teacher Education (NCATE).
-The school counseling and community counseling programs in the Department of Counseling and Educational Psychology hold national accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+Additionally, the school counseling and clinical mental health counseling programs in the Department of Counseling, Higher Education, and Speech-Language Pathology hold national accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 The Speech-Language Pathology program holds national accreditation from the Council on Academic Accreditation (CAA) in Audiology and Speech-Language Pathology of the American Speech, Language, and Hearing Association (ASHA).

 What is the cost?